4.5 Memory Game

 ^ (cards elements select: #isDone) size = (size x * size y)

-The remaining methods of the game does not require comment, they can be read in the complete source code of the Memory Game v1.
+The remaining methods of the game do not require comment; they can be read in the complete source code of the Memory Game v1.

 Footnotes